Sheila Cherfilus-McCormick: U.S. House of Representatives

+Tenure

+Cherfilus-McCormick is a member of the Congressional Black Caucus, and serves on the Committee on Foreign Affairs, and the Committee on Veterans' Affairs.

+On December 27, 2023, the House Ethics Committee announced that it was investigating Cherfilus-McCormick over complaints that she may have violated campaign finance laws, failed to submit required disclosures, and carried out improper hiring practices.
+Cherfilus-McCormick has denied the allegations.

 Elections

 2018

 Cherfilus-McCormick ran for Florida's 20th congressional district in the August 28 Democratic primary against incumbent Alcee Hastings in 2018.
 She lost, 73.6%–26.4%.

 2020

 Cherfilus-McCormick challenged Hastings again in 2020.
 She noted various ethics concerns facing Hastings and his health as reasons for running.
 She lost the August 18 primary, 69.3%–30.7%.

 2022 special

 After Hastings died on April 6, 2021, Cherfilus-McCormick ran again in the 20th district in the 2022 special election.
 During the campaign, she loaned $3.7 million to her campaign organization.
 She campaigned on progressive policies such as a Green New Deal, Medicare for All, and a $1,000-a-month universal basic income.
 Her campaign was supported by Brand New Congress, a progressive organization that also backed candidates such as Alexandria Ocasio-Cortez and Rashida Tlaib.

-After a recount, Cherfilus-McCormick was declared the winner of the Democratic primary by five votes over Broward County commissioner Dale Holness.
+After a recount, Cherfilus-McCormick was declared the winner of the Democratic primary by five votes over Broward County Commissioner Dale Holness in an upset.
 She easily defeated Republican Jason Mariner in the January 11, 2022, general election.
 She is the only Haitian-American Democrat ever elected to Congress and only the second overall, after Republican Mia Love of Utah.